jgmotta98/spectral-nexus/doc/docs/usage.md

 ## Tips & Troubleshooting

 - Ensure your uploaded `.csv` is correctly formatted.
-- The "**Reports**" tab is only enabled after a successful analysis.
 - If no matches are found, the compound may not exist in the reference database, or the resolution of the uploaded FT-IR spectrum may differ significantly from the database spectra.

 ---